 A genre-bending disruptor who turned a viral meme into a record-shattering anthem and boldly fused country, rap, and unapologetic queer identity.

-Lil Nas X didn't just arrive on the music scene; he hacked it.
-A college dropout running a meme account on Twitter, he bought a beat online for $30, layered it with a Nine Inch Nails sample, and crafted 'Old Town Road,' a quirky country-trap hybrid he promoted relentlessly on the emerging platform TikTok.
-The song’s explosive, organic success forced the industry to pay attention, leading to a remix with Billy Ray Cyrus and a historic 19-week reign atop the Billboard Hot 100.
-In the midst of this whirlwind, he came out as gay, a move that made him a symbol for a new generation.
-He followed this not with a safe repeat but with the audacious, visually stunning era of 'MONTERO,' where he used biblical and mythological imagery to explore his sexuality and fame, cementing his status as a master of cultural provocation and pop craftsmanship.
+Lil Nas X bought a beat online for $30, layered it with a Nine Inch Nails sample, and crafted 'Old Town Road,' a country-trap hybrid he promoted relentlessly on TikTok.
+Born in 1999, he was a college dropout running a meme account when the song exploded.
+A remix with Billy Ray Cyrus followed, then a historic 19-week reign atop the Billboard Hot 100.
+In the midst of this whirlwind, he came out as gay.
+He followed with the audacious era of 'MONTERO,' using biblical and mythological imagery to explore his sexuality and fame.
+Each move displayed mastery of cultural provocation and pop craftsmanship.

 1997–2012